Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 But online lessons (good ones!) have the knowledge of several instructors and you can take advantage of learning from all of the instructors and not just one.

 You can do your lessons in the comfort of your own home and at any time you like.
+We wrote about the benefits of online guitar lessons so you can find more info there.

 You don’t have to travel anywhere and you don’t have to do it at a set time (which may not always be convenient for you) – you can fit your lessons around other things going on in your life.